navonodjoseph/news_api/README.md

 # A 'Most Viewed' News API
 A basic news app created with JavaScript, React Router, and the New York Times 'Most Viewed' API.
+View here: https://navonodjoseph.github.io/news_api/

 ## Description
 A news app that populates with the most viewed stories on nytimes.com.
 My app features a dashboard that automatically populates the most viewed stories into a simple grid.
 This website filters from a large dataset to present the top 6 stories online right now.
 It also includes a hamburger menu which gives the app more of a news website feel and could allow for additional API or other external database features down the road.